Image of a diver rendered one half Rec 709/one half bare LogC4

 What is the difference between LogC3 and LogC4?

-A LogC4 image looks different from a LogC3 image because of their different origins: the original ALEXA sensor (for LogC3) and new ALEXA 35 sensor (for LogC4) have a different dynamic range and therefore different demands towards a logarithmic encoding of their images.
-All knowledge we've gained with ALEV3 lead to the advancements in color science ultimately facilitated ARRI LogC4.
+A LogC4 image looks different from a LogC3 image because of their different origins and requirements: ALEV3 (the original ALEXA sensor) and ALEV4 (the new ALEXA 35 sensor) have a different dynamic range and therefore different demands towards a logarithmic encoding of their images.
+All the knowledge we gained with ALEV3 over the years led to the advancements in color science which ultimately materialized in REVEAL and facilitated LogC4.
+We can fit images from ALEV3 into the new pipeline, but not the other way around.

 Please head to the Downloads for in-depth white papers.